Some days are busier than others

 Please provide a detailed description of the item you lost.
 Also, if you happen to have a photo of your missing item, including it will help us identify it too.

-Our animal friends are the best, but animals are not permitted on the convention center campus.
+Our animal friends are the best, but animals are not permitted on the convention center grounds.
 This includes therapy or anxiety pets.
 Only animals trained to provide assistance to an individual with a disability, through a specific action, are allowed.

 Balloons and flying objects

 We love our beer, wine and spirits in Portland, but we also want everyone to enjoy their visit in a safe and friendly atmosphere.
 An alcoholic beverage may only be consumed in the area where it was purchased.
-No outside alcohol is allowed onto the property (this includes all parking locations).

 Thank you!
 We hope you enjoy visiting with us at the Oregon Convention Center!